Debate on "Is the Infrastructure Sector Really Necessary?"

 Athena

-Problem 3: Lagging behind in technological ideas
+Problem 3: Lagging technological ideas

-Stick with solved scalability problems
+Stick to solved scalability problems

 W11